 It is a high-intensity mining lamp with a 6000 high lumen output, providing natural white light resulting in a wonderful lighting experience for your garage.

 Even though the motion-activated feature is really a pro, it is also the feature that a number of people wish it had an option of overriding it.

 Here’s why.
 When working for long hours and out of a line of sight of the lights, they tend to go off, and you’ll be required to constantly keep moving your hands when they do go off.

-The AntLux 4ft LED garage shop lights gives you a super brightness of 5500 lumens at 50 Watts and a color temperature of 4000k.
+The AntLux 4ft LED garage shop lights give you a super brightness of 5500 lumens at 50 Watts and a color temperature of 4000k.